Skip to main content

 Monterey, California is home to 16 schools, including 6 public schools and 10 private schools.
 The city's schools span 8 elementary schools, , and 6 high schools.

-With an average rating of 6.4 out of 10, schools in Monterey show moderate performance on the MySchoolScout composite scale, which measures academic achievement, student growth, equity, and school environment.
+With an average rating of 6.7 out of 10, schools in Monterey show moderate performance on the MySchoolScout composite scale, which blends student growth, poverty-adjusted academic achievement, and school environment — plus college readiness for high schools.

 The highest-performing school in Monterey is Santa Catalina School with a composite score of 8.5/10, demonstrating strong academic outcomes and school quality metrics.